-The Excel versions that were used to write this book
+Excel version and Region format settings used to write this book

-This edition was written using both the Excel 2016 perpetual license (the one-time payment version) and Excel 2016 for Office 365 subscribers (semi-annual version 1803, released on Jul 10 2018).
+This edition was written using the Excel 365 semi-annual version 1908, released on Jan 10 2020 running under the Windows 10 operating system.
 You'll discover which version your computer is running in: Lesson 1-2: Check that your Excel version is up to date.
-In this book, the perpetual license version of Excel is referred to as: Excel 2016 and the subscription version as Excel 365.